 In addition to the restricted area permit, trekkers must obtain conservation permits for both the Manaslu and Annapurna regions.
 These fees directly support environmental protection and sustainable tourism.
 For official updates, you can check the Nepal Immigration website directly.

 There are no mandatory vaccination requirements for travel to Nepal.
-However, travelers are advised to ensure recommended vaccinations such as Polio, Tetanus, Diphtheria, Typhoid and Hepatitis A are up to date.
+However, travelers are advised to ensure recommended vaccinations such as polio, tetanus, diphtheria, typhoid, and hepatitis A are up-to-date.
 Malaria risk is limited to certain low‑lying regions, including areas such as Chitwan; travelers visiting these areas should seek medical advice as needed.
 Dengue fever is present in some regions and is spread by daytime‑biting mosquitoes.
 As there is no routine vaccine or preventive medication for dengue, avoiding mosquito bites is the primary form of prevention.
 Many treks take place at high altitudes, where there is a risk of Acute Mountain Sickness (AMS); while itineraries allow for acclimatization, symptoms can still occur and should be taken seriously.

 Depending on your meal plan, breakfast is included throughout the trip.
-On trekking days, breakfast is provided as a set menu featuring local, high‑energy foods such as Tibetan bread, eggs, seasonal fruit and tea or coffee.
+On trekking days, breakfast is provided as a set menu featuring local, high‑energy foods such as Tibetan bread, eggs, seasonal fruit, and tea or coffee.
 Any additional items must be ordered and paid for separately.
 Lunch and dinner are not included at the same teahouses, giving you the flexibility to choose from lodge menus, which generally offer a good mix of local dishes like dal bhat and simple international food.
-We recommend avoiding meat on trek due to hygiene and storage concerns.
+We recommend avoiding meat on the trek due to hygiene and storage concerns.
 Please note that imported food and drinks are more expensive on the trail.

+Staying well hydrated is essential when trekking, especially at altitude.
+Plan to drink 3-4 liters of water per person per day.
+To help reduce plastic pollution in Nepal’s trekking regions, we strongly discourage buying bottled water.
 All teahouses can provide free cold water on request, but it must be treated before drinking.
-We recommend carrying a reusable bottle with a wide opening (e.g. Nalgene) and using a SteriPEN to purify your water.
-SteriPENs use UV light, are lightweight, battery powered, quick to use, and highly effective.
+We recommend carrying a reusable bottle with a wide opening (e.g., Nalgene) and using a SteriPEN to purify your water.
+SteriPENs use UV light, are lightweight, battery-powered, quick to use, and highly effective.
 They can be used on non‑boiled water as long as it is clear (which is usually the case).
 Most bottled water in trekking areas is UV‑treated anyway, making this the same technology without plastic waste.

-Alternatively, teahouses sell boiled water for approximately Rs 150–300 per litre, with prices increasing at higher altitudes.
+Alternatively, teahouses sell boiled water for approximately Rs 150–300 per liter, with prices increasing at higher altitudes.
 This does not require treatment and is ideal for evening use, as it can also serve as a hot water bottle overnight.

 While camping, boiled drinking water is provided.